PayString/paystring-documentation/docs/verifiable-payid.md

    ]
 }
 ```
-9. Retrieve and verify the verified PayID with the PayID CLI payid-utils tool.
+9. Retrieve and verify the verified PayID using PayID CLI.
 These commands do not use interactive mode.
-    `payid-utils`
     `payid load verifiabledemo$127.0.0.11`
     `payid inspect`
     `payid verify`